-Effective June 1, 2016, the Corporation sponsors a voluntary RRSP matching program (the "RRSP Matching Program") which is open to all eligible employees, including NEOs.
-The RRSP Matching Program matches employees' contributions up to a maximum of \$1,000 per fiscal year for eligible employees who participate in the program.
+Effective June 1, 2016, the Corporation sponsors a voluntary Registered Retired Savings Plan, or RRSP, matching program (the "RRSP Matching Program") which is open to all eligible employees, including NEOs.
+The RRSP Matching Program matched employees' contributions up to a maximum of \$1,500 in fiscal year 2018 for eligible employees who participated in the program.